mfhepp/tinyswr/README.md

 The PCB can be [ordered from OSH Park at a very fair price](https://oshpark.com/shared_projects/kZaRTLlD) (as of writing: USD 2.30 for three boards including shipment to Germany).

 Barry Gross, N1EU, took the effort to create a bill of materials at mouser.com, which will make ordering the parts much easier.
 His list is at
 [https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7968437adc](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7968437adc).
-Please note that he included multiple alternative LED brands, because the one I recommended are not available at Mouser.
-The list includes everything except for the PCB and the short pieces of enamel wire.
+Please note that he included multiple alternative LED brands, because the type I recommended is not available at Mouser.
+The list includes everything except for the PCB and the short pieces of enameled wire.

 ## Assembly ##
 First, wind the toroid.
-Start with the secondary winding of N=25 turns with 0.2 mm enamel wire.
+Start with the secondary winding of N=25 turns with 0.2 mm enameled wire.
 Each passing of the core of the toroid counts as one turn.
 Make sure the turns are evenly distributed to cover ca. 270 degrees of the core.
 The turns in the midle (i.e. between turn 12 and 13) should be spaced a tiny bit wider than the others so that the primary turn can have tight contact with the core.
 Then add the one turn primary winding tightly.

 Put this aside.

 Now, solder the SMD components except for the trimmer.
 Then add the trimmer.
 Finally, add the LEDs, mind the polarity.
 The rectangular pads on the PCB indicate the cathode (-, shorter leg).
 You need to bend the wires in a 90 degree angle close to the LED housing; be careful to not crack the cases.
+Do not bend the LEDs after soldering; this may create tiny cracks that will reduce their lifespan.

 Finally, add the toroid.

 Add wires to the ANT and TX pads.
 I recommend to use twisted wire; it will have an impedance close to 50 Ohms.
+You could also try short pieces of RG174 coax.

 The following shows an assembled earlier version of the PCB: